-Admission into the Master of Arts in Counseling program at Colorado Christian University is selective and not guaranteed.
-The Master of Arts in Counseling Admission Committee will review each applicant and determine whether or not admission is granted.
-Each applicant is carefully evaluated for his or her potential as a counselor and ability to contribute to the program.
-In the application review process, each candidate's professional, intellectual, and personal experiences are considered in relation to potential for successful graduate study.
+Admission to the Master of Arts in Counseling (MAC) program at Colorado Christian University is selective.
+Each applicant is carefully evaluated for his or her potential as a counselor, ability to contribute to the program, and ability to contribute to the counseling profession.
+In the application review process, each applicant’s professional, intellectual, and personal experience is considered in relation to their potential for successful graduate study.
+Admission to the M.A.
+Counseling program is not guaranteed.
+The MAC Admission Committee determines whether an applicant is admitted or declined admission.
+Applicants will complete all admission requirements before being considered by the MAC Admission Committee.

-The application for admission to CCU's Master of Arts in Counseling program is available online, giving you the flexibility to complete your application and access required documents in multiple stages.
+The graduate application for admission to CCU's Master of Arts in Counseling program is available online, giving you the flexibility to complete your application and access required documents in multiple stages.

 Your first step in applying to CCU is to Create an Account.
 The information from this secure account will automatically be entered on your online application, simplifying the process to complete the application.